Ivan Peresypkin: Biography

-He was the People's Commissar of Signal Corps of the USSR From May 1939 to July 1944.
-During the Great Patriotic War he served concurrently as Deputy People's Commissar of Defence of the USSR – chief of the Main Communication Directorate of the Red Army.
+He was the People's Commissar of Communications of the USSR from May 1939 to July 1944.
+On 23 July 1941, he was appointed Chief of Red Army Signals Forces, in addition.
+He was also Deputy People's Commissar of Defence of the USSR.
 From November 1944, he was chief of the Main Communication Directorate of the Red Army and Marshal of the signal troops.
 During the war, he displayed talent for military leadership.
 He did a great amount of work ensuring stable communications between the Supreme Command Headquarters, the General Staff, and the combat army.
 He made a tangible contribution to the development and manufacture of various communications devices and helped supply them to the front.
+He was a member of the second convocation of the Supreme Soviet of the Soviet Union.

 Awards

 He was awarded many orders and medals over the course of his career: